GDQuest/website/content/post/2017/news/gaq-early-access/index.md

 - gdquest
 - gdquest news

-banner:
+resources:
-    src: banner.jpg
+  - src: banner.jpg
+    name: banner
+    params:
         alt: Banner for the Krita course.
 A pig and a rabbit character in the forest.
 ---

 Update: the course is now out!
 Learn more below.